Water your plants with demineralized water?

 2. Which plants need pure water?

-Root watering with demineralized water isn't necessary for all plants (it's expensive and unnecessary for a geranium!).
-However, some species hate minerals and lime.
-For them, it's a matter of survival.
+Root watering with demineralized water is not necessary for all plants (it's expensive and useless for a geranium!).
+However, some specieshateminerals and limescale.
+For them, it's a matter of survival:

 🥩 Carnivorous Plants (Venus Flytraps, Sundews)

-These plants prefer acidic soil.
-Tap water (often hard/alkaline) will unbalance their soil and cause their leaves to yellow (chlorosis).
-Watering with demineralized water occasionally helps to rinse the soil.
+These plants love acidic soils.
+Tap water (often calcareous/basic) will unbalance their soil and cause their leaves to yellow (chlorosis).
+Occasional watering with demineralized water helps to rinse the soil.

 3. Beware of deficiencies!

-While demineralized water is "clean," it is also "empty."
-It contains neither calcium, nor magnesium, nor iron.
+If demineralized water is "clean," it is also "empty."
+It contains no calcium, magnesium, or iron.

-The solution?
-Mix it up!
-Use a 50/50 mix (half tap water, half demineralized water) or add liquid fertilizer regularly to compensate.
+The Solution?Mix!
+Do 50/50 (half tap, half demineralized) or add liquid fertilizer regularly to compensate.

-4. How can I improve my tap water for free?
+4. How to improve tap water for free?

 Patience has style

 Letting tap water sit is good.
-Doing it in a stylish container is even better.
-Stop leaving plastic bottles lying around: use our gold watering can as a carafe for your plants.
+Doing it in a design object is better.
+Stop leaving plastic bottles lying around: use our golden watering can as a carafe for your plants.

-Demineralized water = Essential for your Vaporizer and your Carnivorous Plants.
+Demineralized water = Essential for your mister and your carnivorous plants.

-Tap water (that has been left to stand) = Perfect for watering all other plants.
+Tap water (rested) = Perfect for watering all other plants.

 Equip yourself with the right tools to manage these two types of water with elegance.